augustss/verse-semantics/Book/docs/03_functions.md

 # Functions

-Functions in Verse are reusable code blocks that perform actions and produce outputs based on inputs.
+Functions are reusable code blocks that perform actions and produce outputs based on inputs.
 Think of them as abstractions for behaviors, much like ordering food from a menu at a restaurant.
 When you order, you tell the waiter what you want from the menu, such as `OrderFood("Ramen")`.
 You don't need to know how the kitchen prepares your dish, but you expect to receive food after ordering.
 This abstraction is what makes functions powerful - you define the instructions once and reuse them in different contexts throughout your code.

 Verse takes a unique approach to functions by supporting three programming paradigms simultaneously: functional programming with lambdas and immutable data structures, imperative programming with mutable variables and pointers, and logic programming where programs describe equations to solve.
-This multi-paradigm approach makes functions particularly versatile in Verse.
+This multi-paradigm approach makes functions particularly versatile.

-## The Two Worlds of Functions

-One of Verse's most distinctive features is the separation between open-world and closed-world functions.
-This distinction fundamentally affects how functions behave both at compile-time and runtime.
+## Abstraction

 Consider this simple function: